CopterExpress/clover/docs/en/simulation_vm.md

 ## Setting up the VM

-You need to use a VM manager that supports OVF format, like [Virtualbox](https://www.virtualbox.org/wiki/Downloads), [VMware Player](https://www.vmware.com/products/workstation-player.html) or [VMware Workstation](https://www.vmware.com/products/workstation-pro.html).
+You need to use a VM manager that supports OVF format, like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [VMware Player](https://www.vmware.com/products/workstation-player.html) or [VMware Workstation](https://www.vmware.com/products/workstation-pro.html).

-> **Note** At the time of writing Virtualbox had issues running the VM, particularly with 3D applications.
+> **Note** At the time of writing VirtualBox had issues running the VM, particularly with 3D applications.
 We recommend using VMware Player or VMware Workstation if possible.
 The following steps assume you're using VMware Player.

 Make sure that you have hardware virtualization enabled in your BIOS/UEFI (it may be supported by your hardware but turned off by default).
 The steps to enable virtualization differ from manufacturer to manufacturer, but should be described in your system manual.
 Consult your system's manufacturer if you're having trouble turning virtualization on.